whimsicalraps/Just-Friends/Just-Type.md

 * 0 sets all channels simultaneously.

 `pitch`
-* set the pitch in volts-per-octave
+* set the pitch in 1V/octave
 * `V 0` / `0.0` is C3

 `level`
-* set the volume as in `JF.VTR` / `vtrigger()`
+* set the volume as in `VTR` / `vtrigger`
 * `V 5` / `5.0` gives 5V peak to peak (ie. standard modular level)

 Assigning notes with voice control is great if you want to sequence independent synthesizer lines on the different channels.
-By using the FM control in the counter-clockwise direction, you can give each voice its own character, as the higher-numbered voices will have greater FM modulation applied.
+By using the *FM* control in the counter-clockwise direction, you can give each voice its own character, as the higher-numbered voices will have greater frequency modulation applied.

 ### Dynamic voice allocation (6-voice polysynth)

 #### `JF.NOTE pitch level` / `ii.jf.play_note( pitch, level )`

 Polyphonically allocated note sequencing.
-Works like `JF.VOX` / `play_voice()` but with *channel* selected automatically.
+Works like `VOX` / `play_voice` but with *channel* selected automatically.
 In *sustain*, free voices will be prioritized.
 If all voices are currently sustaining, the oldest note will be stolen to play the new note.

 `pitch`
-* set the pitch in volts-per-octave
+* set the pitch in 1V/octave
 * `V 0` / `0.0` is C3

 `level`
-* set the volume as in `JF.VTR` / `vtrigger()`
+* set the volume as in `VTR` / `vtrigger`
 * `V 5` / `5.0` gives 5V peak to peak (ie. standard modular level)

 `VOX` and `NOTE` are interactive, meaning you can create interesting splits of mono and poly voices.